kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 the older ReplicaSet will cause skewed distribution for the remaining pods.

 Currently, users are given two solutions to this problem.
-The first is to add a revision  label to Deployment and update it manually at each rolling upgrade(both the label on the podTemplate and the selector in the podTopologySpread constraint), while the second is to deploy a descheduler to re-balance the pod distribution.
-User feedback suggests that the experience isn't very good.
-In this proposal, we propose a native way to maintain pod balance after a
-rolling upgrade in PodTopologySpread.
+The first is to add a revision label to Deployment and update it manually at each rolling upgrade (both the label on the podTemplate and the selector in the podTopologySpread constraint), while the second is to deploy a descheduler to re-balance the pod distribution.
+The former solution isn't user friendly and requires manual tuning, which is error prone; while the latter requires installing and maintaining an extra controller.
+In this proposal, we propose a native way to maintain pod balance after a rolling upgrade in Deployments that use PodTopologySpread.

 ### Goals